2D Data Objects

 id = astra_mex_data2d('create', '-sino', proj_geom, initializer);

-This creates an initialized 2D projection data object for the geometry proj_geom.
+Create an initialized 2D projection data object for the geometry proj_geom.

 Initializer may be: